JacksonO123/traffic-simulation/README.md

   - Cars can specify a route of roads and follow it
   - Cars can specify the direction to traverse the route
 - Intersections
+  - Cars going into an intersection find the correct lane for their route
   - Intersections can control the start and end positions of splines and connecting them
   - Cars with an intersection in their route will stop and start
 - Traffic engine